HeavenlyDestiny/HeavenlyDestiny/README.md

 ### *<p align=center>* Pucci ⭒ Adult ⭒ He/Him
 <p align="center"> I will not be sharing personal information here.

 <p align=center> I mostly interact with my wife, Arabella and my friends.
 If I do not respond to your interactions, then I am most likely AFK or Off-tab.
 Use whisper to prevent me from missing your mesages.
+You are free to sit with me if I am alone, but do not expect me to speak.

-<p align=center> Please do not flirt with me, even in roleplay or as a joke, if you are not a friend.
+<p align=center> Please do not flirt with me, even in roleplay or as a joke, if you are not already a friend or my wife.
-<p align=center> fdsfdsfd
+<p align=center> Dio x Pucci shippers DNI.
+Due to bad experiences, Dio skins please interact with caution.
+It's not difficult to be respectful.
 </p>